InstaEncouragements Building a worldwide online community of encouragers encouraging others in the faith of Jesus Christ. Join the movement!

 Notes From a Blue Bike

-I've been reading Tsh's blog The Art of Simple for some time now, and I love the way she shares stories of their time overseas.
+I've also been reading Tsh's blog The Art of Simple for some time now, and I love the way she shares stories of their time overseas.
 It's most interesting to get that perspective.
-The more intentional, slower-paced lifestyle in much of the world, as opposed to our western go, go, go lifestyle, is intriguing.
+The more intentional, slower-paced lifestyle in much of the world, as opposed to our western go, go, go lifestyle, is intriguing to me.

 She writes in her book, Notes from a Blue Bike, of the difficult cultural adjustments coming back to the States after living overseas.
 She also writes of the importance of building relationships as opposed to just being busy.